samsungsamiio/samsungsami.io/source/sami/sami-documentation/rate-limiting.md

 ### Per user

 Rate limiting is applied to an authenticated user in a single application.
-This means that rate limits on users are considered separately for each application that calls the API.
+This means that rate limits on one user are considered separately for each application that calls APIs.
 Your application has this token once a user is logged in.
 [Read about user tokens.](/sami/sami-documentation/authentication.html#user-token)

 ### Per device